TaokyleYT/number_base_converter/README.md

 # number base converter
 Finally, a repository that does something barely count as useful.
-I got 2 versions of code here, one's maximum base number is 36 and output string while another's maximum base number is 10 and output float, use depends on your purpose.
+I got 2 versions of code here, one's maximum base number is 36 and output string while another's maximum base number is 10 and output float, use them depending on your purpose
-# For debugging and improving, logging is enabled and will send to sqlite3's database.
-Run RunMe.py before using any of the other codes for database generating.
 More informations is on the codes' comments